reactjs/react.dev/content/docs/conditional-rendering.md

 [**Try it on CodePen**](https://codepen.io/gaearon/pen/ozJddz?editors=0010)

-It works because in JavaScript, `true && expression` always evaluates to `expression`, and `false && expression` always evaluates to `false`.
+It works because in JavaScript, `true && expression` always evaluates to `true`, and `false && expression` always evaluates to `false`.

 Therefore, if the condition is `true`, the element right after `&&` will appear in the output.
 If it is `false`, React will ignore and skip it.